6 Ways to Overcome the Daylight Saving Time Slump

 It’s no secret that most Americans are sleep deprived.
 Add Daylight Saving Time to the mix, and even people who get enough shut-eye could have trouble adjusting.

-“It’s as if we go to sleep in one time zone and wake up in another one,” says Philip Cheng, Ph.D., a clinical psychologist and sleep and circadian scientist at the Sleep Disorders Center at Henry Ford Health System.
+“It’s as if we go to sleep in one time zone and wake up in another one,” says Phillip Cheng, Ph.D., a clinical psychologist and sleep research scientist at Henry Ford Health System.
 “And if you already sleep less than the recommended 7 to 8 hours each night, that one-hour loss makes a huge difference.”

 Since the national average for sleep duration hovers somewhere around 7 hours each night, most of us will hit the sleep deprivation danger zone when we spring ahead.
 You might even have trouble concentrating, meeting work deadlines or even keeping up with your kids.